habatlogistiqocom/LogistiqoAPI/README.md

 1. **Transport and Shipment Management**: Easily create, track, and manage shipments using the TMS features.
 2. **Emergency Response**: Integrate personal emergency systems to handle home emergency calls and responses.
-3. **Learning Management**: Handle course management and user interactions with the LMS functionality.
+3. **Warehouse Management**: Handle warehouse management and user interactions with the WMS functionality.

 ## Resources